-Ypsilanti’s former mayor and longest serving city council member Pete Murdock died on Saturday, May 4 at the age of 76.
+Pete Murdock, Ypsilanti’s former mayor and longest serving city council member, died on Saturday, May 4 at the age of 76 after battling an illness.

-Murdock, who graduated from Eastern Michigan University in 1996, had a strong involvement in the community for decades.
+Murdock, who graduated from Eastern Michigan University in 1996 with a bachelors degree in political science, had a strong involvement in the community for decades.

 “Pete was probably the defining feature of Ypsilanti politics over the last two or three decades,” Mayor Beth Bashert said.
 “He was a leader in many of the projects that happened.
 He was an outspoken proponent of many of the causes that are vital to Ypsilanti including recycling and civil rights and other aspects that protect residents of the city.
 He will be sorely missed.”

 Upon moving to Ypsilanti in the late 1960s, Murdock began working at the Ford Rawsonville plant.
-However, he spent the majority of his career working in the non-profit recycling sector, first with the Ypsilanti Recycling Project where he developed the cities curbside recycling program and expanded the recycling drop-off center.
+However, he spent the majority of his career working in the nonprofit recycling sector, first with the Ypsilanti Recycling Project where he developed the city’s curbside recycling program and expanded the recycling drop-off center.
 He was later employed by Recycle Ann Arbor before retiring in 2005.